Packaging is not simply a means to an end, but instead, a valuable opportunity to connect customers to brand identity.

 Here are some creative packaging design ideas that are sure to impress and, surprisingly, won’t break your budget!

 Don’t underestimate the power of the classic structures.

-Though it’s considered to be one of the most popular and most affordable packaging options, you can still make it into a creative and interesting packaging strategy, that can quickly capture a customer’s interest.
+This is considered to be one of the most popular and most affordable packaging options.
+But you can still make it into a creative and interesting packaging strategy.
+This is one way you can quickly capture a customer’s interest.

-With a simple Reverse Tuck End, Straight Tuck End or Seal Send structure, you can choose to add a special die cut for a nominal cost.
+With a simple Reverse Tuck End, Straight Tuck End or Seal End structure, you can choose to add a special die cut for a nominal cost.

 Simplicity goes a long way but with the correct execution!

 Take the Fit Buns packaging for example.

 The box is a standard paperboard straight tuck end structure with full-color printing and a special die cut.